sivahuang77/citrux-cli/docs/tools/mcp-server.md

 ## Working with MCP resources

 Some MCP servers expose contextual “resources” in addition to the tools and prompts.
-Gemini CLI discovers these automatically and gives you the possibility to reference them in the chat.
+Citrux CLI discovers these automatically and gives you the possibility to reference them in the chat.

 ### Discovery and listing